 This is probably the most crucial part of the process.
 If you are out of alignment here, you most likely will not be able to engage in genuine forgiveness.

 What truth are we talking about?
-The truth about your needs vs. your desires.
+The truth about your needs versus your desires.
 Humans often fail us in the area of our desires.
-They do have the power to deprive us of things that we care about and sometimes things that we deeply care about.
-When they do that it hurts pretty badly and it should.
+They do have the power to deprive us of things that we care about—sometimes deeply care about.
+When they do that, it hurts pretty badly and it should.
 It is not weak to admit that.
 However, if we believe that others have the power to deprive us of what we most need to be a whole, godly person then we have given people too much power in our lives.

-What we most need in life to be whole, godly people is the love of God and whatever He, in his love, chooses to give us at any given time.
+What we most need in life to be whole, godly people is the love of God and whatever he, in his love, chooses to give us at any given time.
 No human can deprive us of that.
-As the Apostle Paul said in Romans 8:31-39,
+Here's what the apostle Paul said in Romans 8:31–39:

 To believe the truth is to believe that whatever has happened to me has not separated me from what I need most: the love of God.
 It is also not beyond God’s ability to redeem and bring good from what others may have meant for evil.

 It may take some time to process this and embrace this crucial truth, but when we do, we are well on our way to genuine forgiveness.